Puppy 101: Positive Reinforcement Dog Training

-For this to happen, you must begin training as soon as your puppy first enters your home.
+We recommend beginning training as soon as your puppy first enters your home.
 Although there are some differing opinions on how to set the stage for obedience and order, many experts agree on the following recommendations:

-- Puppy school or puppy training classes are great for laying the groundwork for training and basic commands.
+Puppy school or puppy training classes are great for laying the groundwork for training and basic commands.
 Once your puppy can sit and stay, these actions can be called upon at any time, which can help prevent many behavioral problems.
 But these skills need to be positively reinforced and continued at home for successful outcomes.

 The overall point to keep in mind is that rewards, whether in the form of treats, verbal praise, or a loving touch, are good!